-Loyola University Chicago's Office of Sustainability was formed in 2009 to serve as a resource to the 5 campuses, 3 academic centers, 16,000 students and 1,200 staff and faculty.
+Loyola University Chicago is committed to a sustainable future through academics and research as well as our co-curricular activities and campus infrastructure.
 Please look through this website to see what resources may assist you in finding your role in sustainability at Loyola.

 Our Jesuit tradition leads us to seek social justice and care for creation through local action that creates a global impact.
-Social enterprises such as the Biodiesel program, ChainLinks or the Retreat and Ecology Center's Student Farm create learning opportunities while improving the environment and local communities in sound financial structures.
+Social enterprises such as the Biodiesel program or ChainLinks create learning opportunities while improving the environment and local communities in sound financial structures.
 Our location in Northeastern Illinois, on the shores of Lake Michigan, allows us to understand through research and coursework, the value of our natural resources and the impacts that unsustainable development have caused.
 Our urban setting in Chicago connects us to our local communities and gives us opportunities for energy efficient buildings, sustainable transportation options and local engagement.

-- The Institute of Environmental Sustainability has led such innovative initiatives as the Biodiesel program, Clean Air/ Clean Water monitoring, and the Healthy Homes Initiative
+- The School of Environmental Sustainability has led such innovative initiatives as the Biodiesel program, Clean Air/ Clean Water monitoring, and the Healthy Homes Initiative

 - Loyola has more green roofs than any other University in the Midwest